 Christmas time is the season when people feel inspired to help others by offering up random acts of kindness.
 Heck, even the Grinch’s heart grew during Christmas.
 Some of these are big acts that involve hundreds of people and some are as simple as a child gathering some toys, but they all remind us that at Christmas time people can be pretty wonderful.
-So if you need help getting in the spirit, these stories of strangers being awesome should do the trick!Oh, and do us one tiny favor?
-When you go back to Facebook, could you please like the post that you clicked on to get here?
-It'll help these "Dose of Daily Awesomeness" posts tremendously so that I can keep them coming for a long time to come.
-THANK YOU!
+So if you need help getting in the spirit, these stories of strangers being awesome should do the trick!Oh, and if you suddenly stopped seeing most of the SDL posts, you're not alone.
+Recent changes to what is shown on your wall were implemented, and it's out of our control.
+To help with this: go to the page and do two things: first, enable "follow," and then make sure you have it set to receive notifications for new posts.
+Of course, the more you interact with different posts on the page, the more Facebook will show you in the future.
+Hope this helps!

 18 Heartwarming Christmas Stories